-You might not be able to (or even want to) address all of these during the hiring process, but asking behavioral interview questions about similar situations can help you get a feel for how the candidate has dealt with similar situations in the past, and show you their thought process in response to difficult situations?
+You might not be able to (or even want to) address all of these during the hiring process, but asking behavioral interview questions about similar situations can help you get a feel for how the candidate has dealt with similar situations in the past.
+Asking challenge-related questions will also show you a candidate's thought process in response to difficult situations.

 At the CFO level, you should be beyond the basic skills tests you might administer for entry-level employees.
-Basic computing and programming skills, typing, following directions… you should (hopefully!) be able to assume this level of competence.
+Basic computing and programming skills, typing, following directions… you should (hopefully!) be able to assume this level of competence in a CFO candidate.

 Creating a simulation that covers one or more key skills can help you to determine whether there’s a gap in your candidate’s perception of their expertise and the reality.

-The CFO role has become increasingly complex, and so hiring CFOs has as well.
+The CFO role has become increasingly complex.
+Hiring CFOs has as well.

 If you’re not sure you’re equipped to tackle this process on your own, SelectOne has you covered.
 We’re committed to helping businesses find the right people for the right roles.
 Get in touch to schedule a consultation.